 Look for trail features that include beginner drops that are no more than 1-2 feet in height.
 Gradually work your way to intermediate drops that are 2-5 feet in height, and eventually, you’ll be able to take on advanced drops that are over five feet tall.
 It’s important to remember that when practicing drops, safety should always be your first priority.
 Start small and work your way up slowly, and soon enough, you’ll be successfully mastering all the drops on the trails, taking your mountain biking to the next level.

-You may also like: Get Back on the Trail: How to Fix a Flat Mountain Bike Tire
+You may also like: How to Fix Front Brakes on a Mountain Bike: A Step-by-Step Guide for Cyclists

 Mastering the Art of Body Positioning on an MTB Drop